June 29, 2023

 But before you post any products, a way to build credibility in your candle business is to make your social media presence consistent.

 More importantly, to build a candle business, you would need to build a website to feature your products and have customers purchase them.
 LOGO.com offers a website builder, which gives you many opportunities for how you want to use it for your brand.

-Statistics show that 47% of website visitors check out a brand’s products/services page before looking at any other section.
+Statistics show that 47% of website visitors check out a brand’s products and services page before looking at any other section.
 So, what are you waiting for?
-Get a website for your candles and let potential customers see your amazing creations at first sight!
+Get a website for your candles and let potential customers see your fabulous creations at first sight!

-Here are ten logo examples to get your creative juices flowing:
+Here are five logo examples to get your creative juices flowing: